 By Farooq Kperogi

-▪︎ Kperogi is a US-based Nigerian professor.
+▪︎ Kperogi, a US-based professor, is of Nigerian descent.